Skip to main content

 Sequence diagram

 This diagram details a common flow of how Swan, the account holder, and you interact during verification.
-Your integration might flow differently.
+Note that the flow includes alternate scenarios (A or B) where the path is determined by your integration choices.
+Your final integration might flow differently.

 Guides